EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Action
 **Name:** Play Audio
-**Description:** This node allows you to play audio on a specified entity within the scene.
+**Description:** Play audio on a specified entity within the scene.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-- Entity: *Select the entity on which to play the audio.*
+- Entity: *Select the entity for audio playback.*
 - Media Path: *Provide the path to the audio file.*
 - Autoplay: *Specify whether the audio should autoplay (true or false).*
 - Is Music: *Indicate whether the audio is music (true or false).*
 - Volume: *Set the volume for the audio (0 to 1).*
 - Play Mode: *Choose the play mode for the audio (e.g., "normal").*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-**Usage:** Use this node to play audio on entities, customizing playback options such as volume and autoplay.
+**Usage:** Play audio on entities, customizing playback options such as volume and autoplay.

 ---